Home » Cakes & Cupcakes » Easy Pineapple Cake With Cake Mix

 Crushed Pineapple Cake

 • Preheat Oven and Prepare Tin: Preheat the oven to 356ºF (180ºC) fan-forced.
 Lightly grease a 9 x 13-inch (17cm x 27cm) rectangle cake tin with butter, line the base with parchment paper, and dust the sides with flour.
 Set aside.
+This also works in a 11 x 7-inch (20cm x 30cm) brownie pan.

 • Prepare Mixing Equipment: Set up your stand mixer with the paddle attachment or prepare a large mixing bowl with an electric hand beater.